-Note 1: To avoid damaging the motherboard and its components, do not use a force greater than 8 lbf-in on each mounting screw during motherboard installation.

-Note 2: Some components are very close to the mounting holes.
-Take precautionary measures to avoid damaging these components when installing the motherboard to the chassis.
+Note: 1) To avoid damaging the motherboard and its components, please do not use a force greater than 8 lbf-in on each mounting screw during motherboard installation.
+2) Some components are very close to the mounting holes.
+Please take precautionary measures to avoid damaging these components when installing the motherboard to the chassis.